sanadhis/IST-ML-Project1/README.md

   $ python run.py
   ```

-## How to use implementations.ipynb or run.ipynb - Jupyter Notebook
+## How to use implementations.ipynb - Jupyter Notebook

 1. Install [Anaconda](https://www.continuum.io/downloads)
 2. Clone this repository